 The epigraph above is from a song by the Malian Tuareg band Tinariwen.
 The song evokes the 1963 Tuareg rebellion, usually referred to as the First Tuareg Rebellion, which was brutally repressed by the nascent Malian state.
 The 1963 rebellion lasted only one year, and was crushed by the Malian forces.
 However, the uprising and its aftermath constitute historic markers in the Tuareg collective memory.
 There have been four episodes of Tuareg secessionist rebellions since Mali's independence.
 This article argues that each of these rebellion episodes constitutes a pivotal element in the discourse, the justification and the operationalization of the subsequent rebellions.
 The Tuareg rebellions in mali are peculiar in their cyclical pattern, made of the episodes of 1963-64, 1990-96, 2006-09, and 2012-131.
-As Andy Morgan (2012) writes, the 2012 Tuareg rebellion "represents a fourth roll of the Kel Tamasheq dice."2
+As Andy Morgan (2012) writes, the 2012 Tuareg rebellion "represents a fourth roll of the Kel Tamasheq dice."

-On January 17 2012, a newly formed Tuareg armed group called National Movement for the Liberation of Azawad (its French acronym, MNLA) attacked the town of Menaka, signaling the latest in the series of Tuareg secessionist rebellions.
+On January 17 2012, a newly formed Tuareg armed group called National Movement for the Liberation of Azawad3 (its French acronym, MNLA) attacked the town of Menaka, signaling the latest in the series of Tuareg secessionist rebellions.
 This attack built momentum quickly and embroiled the Malian state in a series of events that led to a military coup that deposed the Malian president Amadou Toumani Toure (ATT).
-As a
+As a result, the "African model democracy" collapsed abruptly.4 Within two weeks of the start of the rebellion, the MNLA was able to conquer the three northern Malian regions of Timbuktu, Gao, and Kidal, and declare the independence of the "Republic of Azawad", which they view as their "homeland".
+The Malian press "unleashed a torrent of invective against the Tuareg rebels, calling them "armed bandits", "drug traffickers", "AQIM collaborators" and "Gaddafi mercenaries" (Morgan 2012).
+But, as Morgan (2012, emphasis

-$^{1}$ The 2012 Tuareg rebellion is still somewhat unfolding.
+The 2012 Tuareg rebellion is still somewhat unfolding.
 But, I chose the signing of the Ouagadougou peace accords on June 18 2013 between the government of Mali and MNLA as a cut-off date to my analysis.

-$^{2}$ The Tuareg call themselves and they prefer to be called Kel Tamasheq, which means the speakers of Tamasheq, their language.
+2 The Tuareg call themselves and they prefer to be called Kel Tamasheq, which means the speakers of Tamasheq, their language.